Stable and Steerable Sparse Autoencoders with Weight Regularization: Toy Experiments on MNIST

 \subsection{Regularization improves cross-seed consistency}

-To match language-model SAE practices, we repeated MNIST training whilst introducing tied initialization and a unit-norm decoder constraint to match the design choices present in SAEBench \citep{Karvonen2025SAEBench:Interpretability}.
+To match language-model SAE practices, we repeated MNIST training with tied initialization and a unit-norm decoder constraint to match the design choices present in SAEBench \citep{Karvonen2025SAEBench:Interpretability}.
 Table~\ref{tab:mnist_seed_consistency} summarizes cross-seed consistency across three random seeds.

 Without decoder constraints and tied initialization, features are mostly not reproducible by the strict shared-feature criterion ($\approx 0\%$ shared).
-With tied initialization and unit-norm decoders, adding weight regularization substantially increases the fraction of shared features both for L1 and L2.
+With tied initialization and unit-norm decoders, adding weight regularization substantially increases the fraction of shared features.
 L2 yields the highest shared-feature fraction for alive features ($22.5\%$ vs.\ $1.9\%$ without regularization).
-We also observed that shared features appear qualitatively more interpretable than random features when visualized as 28$\times$28 heatmaps, capturing strokes and curves, particularly in the encoder weights (Figure~\ref{fig:mnist-shared-random-encoders}).
-Based on these results, we proceeded with SAEBench defaults (tied initialization and unit-norm decoder) for Pythia experiments.
+We also observed that shared features appear qualitatively more interpretable than random features (Figure~\ref{fig:mnist-shared-random-encoders}).
+Based on these results, we proceeded with SAEBench defaults for Pythia experiments.

-\section{Language model experiments}
+\section{Language Model Experiments}